Azathothas/Stars/README.md

 - [atredispartners/flamingo](https://github.com/atredispartners/flamingo) – Flamingo captures credentials sprayed across the network by various IT and security products.
 - [authelia/authelia](https://github.com/authelia/authelia) – The Single Sign-On Multi-Factor portal for web apps
 - [autobrr/autobrr](https://github.com/autobrr/autobrr) – Modern, easy to use download automation for torrents and usenet.
+- [autobrr/distribrr](https://github.com/autobrr/distribrr) – An orchestrator for distributed download of torrents
 - [autobrr/mkbrr](https://github.com/autobrr/mkbrr) – mkbrr is a tool to create, modify and inspect torrent files.
 - [avelino/awesome-go](https://github.com/avelino/awesome-go) – A curated list of awesome Go frameworks, libraries and software
 - [aws/amazon-ec2-instance-selector](https://github.com/aws/amazon-ec2-instance-selector) – A CLI tool and go library which recommends instance types based on resource criteria like vcpus and memory